juanancid/astrobotum/README.md

-# astrobotum
+# Astrobotum

-A retro-style 2D single-screen platformer built with Go and Ebitengine, featuring an experimental ECS architecture.
+Astrobotum is a retro-style 2D platformer built with Go and Ebitengine.
+This project experiments with an ECS architecture and is designed to be a fun learning journey.

+## Goals for the first iteration

+- Establish the main project structure.
+- Implement a basic ECS framework.
+- Display a player entity and enable automatic movement.